azharhanif/Programming2/Labs/Programming2_Lab3_Inheritance.md

 ### Explain

 Which design would you choose for a real payroll system?

-Why?
+Give a real life example scenario for your choice.

 ---

-# 8. Part F — Protected Field vs Protected Method
+# 7. Part F — Protected Field vs Protected Method

 Consider these two designs.